A5TR0spud/dscr_asterclient/README.md

 Do NOT select "directory.txt".
 Move the selected files into the directory specified in "directory.txt".
 Close the program and re-open it.

+##### 0.7.0 And Later

+In the Sources tab (third tab), at the bottom of its panel is a button to change save directory.
+It should almost completely handle moving all files from the old save directory to the new one.
+It will not overwrite files it finds in the new location and may not always delete files from the old location properly.

 #### Channels